So, how much home can you afford? The answer may not be as simple as you think.

 How Much You Spend vs. How Much You Make

 Bear with me a moment.
-Yes, this first point is obvious, but you’d be amazed at how quickly common sense flies out the window when you lay eyes on that sexy front porch, large backyard, man-cave in the basement, or granite kitchen island.
+Yes, this first point is obvious, but you’d be amazed at how quickly common sense flies out the window.
+It happens when you lay eyes on that sexy front porch, large backyard, man-cave in the basement, or granite kitchen island.
 Far too many homebuyers quickly lose focus of their financial limitations when emotion enters the picture.

 To figure out your monthly payment, simply use a free online mortgage calculator along with current mortgage rates and work backwards.
 For example, the following photo was taken from my recent favorite mortgage calculator, www.financial-calculator.appspot.com/.